ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/hh_tb_contact/index.rst

 :math:`Pr_{no\; AcTB\; (age,\; sex)} = \frac{{}\sum_{i\in age,\; sex} Pr_{no\; AcTB\; in\; HH_i}}{total\; number\; of\; HH\; (age,\; sex)}`

-Lastly, we restrict our HHC population as individuals who living in a household with AcTB but don't have AcTB themselves, and the fraction of HHC for a give GBD age and sex group is calculated as:
+Lastly, we restrict our HHC population to individuals who live in a household with AcTB but don't have AcTB themselves, and the fraction of HHC for a given GBD age and sex group is calculated as:

 :math:`F_{HHC(age,\; sex)} = 1 - \frac{Pr_{no\; AcTB\; (age,\; sex)}}{1 - Prev_{AcTB(age,\; sex)}}`